dalesgit/zettelkasten/Things I know experientially.md

 - Paradox
 - Knowledge is indirectly communicated
-- Stories … God loves Stories
+- Stories … God loves Stories.
+All stories are true.
+Some actually happened.
 - Only things worthwhile are valuable only insofar as they are given away
 - Non-dualism: "2 kinds of people: those who divide into 2 kinds of people and those who don't."
+- Everybody thinks they are right
+- All of us only have today, 24 hours, 1440 minutes.
+Before or after is gone or not here.
+The issue is only what we do with these 1440 minutes.